 Students: Guide for uploading the sponsor letter

 - Failure to submit a valid sponsor letter within 14 days of registration will result in you being invoiced personally for fees

 - If the sponsor letter submitted is not recognised, you will be invoiced personally for fees

 - Third Party (Sponsor) invoices will be issued as per the amounts detailed in your sponsor letter

 - Third Party (Sponsor) invoices are payable in full within 21 days of invoice.
-If a sponsor is unable to pay within the given timeframe, the Sponsor-Relations Team will contact your sponsor.
+If a sponsor is unable to pay within the given timeframe, the Commercial Collections Team will contact your sponsor.
 In exceptional circumstances, a payment plan may be considered.